The Play’s The Thing

 The dress complete, Mr. Montgomery had a few words for us.
 “You all were fantastic, real troupers.
 We’ll go on as scheduled tomorrow evening.
 Get a good night’s rest.
 This has been a difficult day, but we’ve come through it.

-“I just checked.
+“I just got word.
 Ned won’t be with us any longer.
 He’s withdrawn from the school and has already left.
 He said he only wanted to give Evan a scare, not really hurt him badly.
 Anyway, he’s gone.
 We’ll do fine with Jameson in his stead.
 Anyone have any comments?
 No?
-Then all be here tomorrow.
+Then I’ll see you all here tomorrow.
 Seven o’clock call.”

 Scene break